|

 cannot handle him/her anymore,

-Do pet/scratch your raccoon, they like that, assuming you
+Do pet/scratch/comb your raccoon, they like that, assuming you

 Do get your raccoon spayed/neutered.